❄️ ❄️ ❄️ SALE 2018: 10% off on all products with the code COOLWINTER18 ❄️ ❄️ ❄️

 The oxidation process can be accelerated by sandblasting and subsequent exposure to wet periods (watering) and dry periods, as often as possible.

-At the time of purchase, the plate of corten is called "raw rolling" (appearance very rusty), it will therefore be necessary to provide a period of oxidation before obtaining the desired look.
+At the time of purchase, the plate of corten is called "raw rolling" (slightly rusty appearance), it will therefore be necessary to provide a period of oxidation before obtaining the desired look.
 For indoor use, it is ideally necessary that the oxidation has matured before installation.
 It is possible to apply a varnish or wax (the substrate must be perfectly dry and clean).

 Corten steel is easily worked by shearing, folding, punching, or by screwed connections (use stainless steel screws - the Corten screws are non-existent).